Updated: Mar 7, 2021

 Bodies?
 That can’t mean just Jay?
 Rocko too?
 All of them?!

-We saddled into my car and went down to identify Jay’s body.
+We saddled into my Dodge Charger and drove downtown to identify Jay’s body.
 There were at least three corpses: Rocko, Jay, and Demario, another crew member.
 The gun wound on Jay was centered right between his eyebrows.
 My mother wailed hysterically, but her tears sounded muffled in the background.
+My mother heaved all of her weight onto my shoulders the entire way back.
 I didn’t cry, I just drove us home.

 Jay had told me once that when he went with Mama to identify Marco’s body, something in him just snapped.
 I think I now understand what he meant.